Written by: Heather Clemenceau

 There are many reasons why, in my opinion, this mandated “vacation” isn’t all it’s cracked up to be.
 Especially if it isn’t actually a holiday if horses are sent to Amish country for their R&R, where they are, unbeknownst to the average person, used as work horses on farms they are loaned to.

 Many drafts and draft-crosses, the breeds typically used by the carriage trade, have some heritable muscle problems, such as equine polysaccharide storage myopathy (EPSM), which has been confirmed or suspected in virtually every draft horse breed, draft cross-bred, and draft mule.
 The disease is responsible for severe muscle wasting and weakness, causing poor performance and abnormal hind limb gaits.
 Afflicted horses benefit more greatly from daily turnout and structured breaks at regular intervals, and not all at once.
 If they are furloughed, it also becomes more difficult to treat them for this condition as well, and they may tie-up when they come back to work.
 Also, since the vast majority of furloughed horses go to New Jersey and Pennsylvania or upstate NY – disease control may not be optimal when they come back.
+Also consider that these horses have no grass during the majority of the year – transferring them suddenly to any sort of pasture and onto grass that they are not used to eating can have serious consequences such as colic or laminitis.

 This study suggests that pastured horses maintained a similar level of fitness as stalled horses after 14 weeks.
 However, the research, by Dr. Patty Graham-Thiers of Virginia Intermont College, involved comparing two groups of horses to horses turned out on a hilly 100 acre pasture.
 It could be relevant if the carriage horses were turned out on similar circumstances and property and not standing in small paddocks or sent to work on Amish farms, as has often been cited.
 And the study doesn’t exactly support ASPCA Veterinarian Dr. Corey’s comments about furloughing horses, as she has said that when the horses return from furlough, they often look worse than when they first went on vacation – “We have observed some horses returning to New York City after furloughs on a farm in worse condition than when they left.”
 If the study concludes that these pastured horses were able to maintain a similar level of fitness as the stalled, exercised horses, in addition to having greater bone mineral content at the end of the study, then why do the carriage horses tend to look worse, in the words of Dr. Corey?
 How are they maintained on the “holiday” paddocks?
 Or are the draft crosses tendency to have metabolic issues not being addressed?
 Or are the paddocks not large enough to facilitate the exercise that was observed in the study?
 Lots of questions with no answers, as the horses aren’t monitored while away from the City.